Rascalz: "Northern Touch"

-Also in 1998, Rascalz wrote a special one-off single called "Northern Touch", which they recorded with guest rappers Checkmate, Kardinal Offishall, Thrust and Choclair.
+Also in 1998, Rascalz wrote a special one-off single called "Northern Touch", which they recorded with guest rappers Checkmate, Kardinal Offishall, Thrust, and Choclair.
 The music video was directed by Little X and featured Melyssa Ford.
 Although not on the original pressing of Cash Crop, the song was released as a single, and was quickly adopted as an anthem for Canadian hip hop's resilience and determination.
 The song broke the odds to become the first Canadian hip hop hit since 1991.

 At the Juno Awards of 1999, the first time the rap award was presented during the televised ceremony, Rascalz won the award for "Northern Touch", and performed the song live at the ceremony in Hamilton.
 This represented the first time that a hip hop band had ever performed on the Juno Awards stage.

 Later releases

 Rascalz released Global Warning in 1999.
 The album contained the hit single "Priceless" (a collaboration with Esthero).

-In 2001 the group performed in Charlottetown, PEI, with Kardinal Offishall, IRS and Jelleestone.
+In 2001, the group performed in Charlottetown, Prince Edward Island, with Kardinal Offishall, IRS, and Jelleestone.

 The hit song "Crazy World" (featuring Notch and Sazon Diamante) appeared on 2002's album Reloaded.
 They also recorded a song called "Top of the World" from the Global Warning album, and it featured K-os and Barrington Levy.

 Red1 released a solo album, Beg For Nothing on March 6, 2007, through his own Killawatt Records.

 The original release of Really Livin was pressed for first time on limited release vinyl in 2019 on Smoke In Records.

 The Rascalz have officially retired from producing new music for over a decade, however still perform occasionally.

-In 2021, the Rascalz were credited with their first guest appearance for a Canadian artist in over a decade on the track 'Note To The City' by Boslen.
-The song appeared on his album 'Dusk to Dawn' and was released by Chaos Club Digital/ Capitol Music Group.
-The actual segment is a sample of Red1's verse on Blind Wid Da Science off their 1997 Cash Crop album.
+In 2021, the Rascalz were credited with their first guest appearance for a Canadian artist in over a decade on the track "Note To The City" by Boslen.
+The song appeared on his album Dusk to Dawn and was released by Chaos Club Digital/ Capitol Music Group.
+The actual segment is a sample of Red1's verse on "Blind Wid Da Science" off their 1997 Cash Crop album.